laudsol/RL-FE-project/README.md

 5) Put Article List into OL / LI elements
 6) Cut off text after X characters
 7) Add button to mark unread??
 Or mark all unread?

+To Do
+1) Add alts to images
+2) Fix undefined comments
+3) Think about time more carefully, if nums are bad it will always show "less than a minute ago"